growi-dev/blog_content/_drafts/What-Who-Why.md

 In this blog I'll try to show how to do it well and why that is important.
 I invited you to follow me on my journey to become a true software architect.
 Someone who can design elegant systems and communicate the necessity of the design process and choices.
 Someone who can take requirements and transform them into a system that not only meets them, but one the software engineers actually want to build.
 I am not there yet.
 There is much I do not know.
 I am still learning the trade.
 My technical knowledge is as imperfect as is my ability to work as a smooth interface between business requirements and system design.

 To be able to build on what I do know and to gain the experience I need to evolve, I have to clarify my thoughts and structure my knowledge.
 And that is what this blog is about.
-It will become
+It will be my personal log of my journey towards becoming a software archi